 The Best American Food Writing 2020

 Edited by Silvia Killingsworth and J. Kenji López-Alt, the annual compendium of the best food writing of 2019 is a must-have for any and all food nerds who value the written word.
-While many of the pieces contained within the book exist online in one form or another, reading them one after another in a bound volume offers a time capsule of the concerns and trends of food media in 2019, which has only become more poignant and affecting when read in the context of the ongoing pandemic.
+While many of the pieces contained within the book exist online in one form or another, reading them one after another in a bound volume offers a time capsule of the concerns and trends of food media in 2019.

 On a personal note, we're pleased as punch that the editors chose to include Sho Spaeth's essay on Benihana in the collection, and included Miranda Kaplan's essay on Medieval Times in their list of other notable food writing for the year.
 Congrats, Miranda and Sho!
 Yay, Serious Eats!Continue to 5 of 9 below.

 Bryant Terry has numerous accolades, both as a chef and an author, and we here at Serious Eats follow his work rather closely (in 2014, we picked his book AfroVegan as one of our favorite reads of the year).
 But we are especially excited about Vegetable Kingdom, if only because it's a cookbook that's designed to get readers to cook.
 Each section begins with a relatively easier recipe, and Terry is a wonderful proponent of the ways in which proper technique translates into delicious food.